public-awesome/stargaze/x/curating/spec/README.md

 Upvotes are persisted with the key `0x02|vendorID|postID|curator`.

-If the corresponding post doesn't exist yet for an upvote, then also create the post with the curator being the creator.
+If the corresponding post doesn't exist yet for an upvote, then also create the post with the curator being the `RewardAccount` for the creator.
 This way, the curator earns creator rewards as well.

 ### MsgModerate